Russia vaccinates 2.2 mln people with Sputnik V COVID-19 vaccine, Ifax reports

 Russia hopes to vaccinate the bulk of its population by mid-summer, reaching a figure of 70% immunity, Interfax cited Denis Logunov, deputy director for scientific work at the Gamaleya Institute that developed and tested the vaccine, as saying.

+Around 4 million doses of the Sputnik V vaccine have thus far been distributed to Russia's regions, the TASS news agency cited Health Minister Mikhail Murashko as saying on Wednesday.
+A further 2 million doses are en route and will be distributed soon, he added.

-(Reporting by Maria Kiselyova; Writing by Alexander Marrow; Editing by Edmund Blair)
+(Reporting by Maria Kiselyova; Writing by Alexander Marrow; Editing by Edmund Blair, Kirsten Donovan)

 ((alexander.marrow@thomsonreuters.com;))